satra/NiPyPe-Paper/nipype_paper.rst

 preprocessing.connect(realign, "realigned\_files", smooth, "in\_files")

-A modelling Workflow is constructed in an analogous manner, by first defining Nodes fro model design, model and contrasts follows the same suite.
-We will again use SPM implementations.
-NiPyPe, however, adds extra abstraction layer to model definition which allows using the same definition for many model estimation implemantations (for example one from FSL or nippy).
+A modelling Workflow is constructed in an analogous manner, by first defining Nodes fro model design, model estimation and contrast estimation.
+We again use SPM Interfaces for this purpose.
+However, NiPyPe adds an extra abstraction layer to model specification that allows using the same definition for many model estimation implemantations (for example one from FSL or nippy).
 Therefore we will need four nodes: SpecifyModel (NiPyPe specific abstraction layer), Level1Design (SPM design definition), ModelEstimate, and ContrastEstimate.
 The connected modelling Workflow can be seen on Figure workflow\_from\_scratch.
 Model specification supports block, event and sparse designs.
 Contrasts provided to ContrastEstimate are defined using the same names of regressors as defined in the SpecifyModel.

 Having preprocessing and modelling workflows we need to connect them together, add data grabbing facility and save the results.
 For this we